Scott Bloomquist

-Scott Dean Bloomquist (November 14, 1963 – August 16, 2024) was a nationally touring Dirt Super Late Model race car driver in the United States.
+Scott Dean Bloomquist (November 14, 1963 – August 16, 2024) was a nationally touring dirt super late model race car driver in the United States.
 Bloomquist was born in Fort Dodge, Iowa.
-He was inducted into the National Dirt Late Model Hall of Fame in its second class in 2002 and was the owner of Dirt Late Model chassis manufacturer Team Zero Race Cars.
-He was considered by most to be the greatest dirt late model driver of all time.
+He was the owner of dirt late model chassis manufacturer Team Zero Race Cars.

 Bloomquist died in a plane crash on August 16, 2024.

 Racing career

 Bloomquist was the son of an airplane pilot for Air Cal.
 While stationed in California, Bloomquist's father was invited to see his coworker race a stock car.
-The elder Bloomquist thought he should give racing a try, so he bought a race car, motor, and some old tires.
-He tried racing, and decided to give the race car to his son.
-Bloomquist's first race was at Corona Raceway in Corona, California in August 1980.
+The elder Bloomquist thought he should give racing a try, so he bought a race car, a motor, and some old tires.
+He tried racing, and decided to give the race car to his son, Scott.
+Scott Bloomquist's first race was at Corona Raceway in Corona, California, in August 1980.
 He won several races and the track championship in 1982.

-In 1983, he heard about a $4,000-to-win race at the speedway in Chula Vista, California.
+In 1983, Bloomquist heard about a $4,000-to-win race at the speedway in Chula Vista, California.
 He saw a picture of a flat-wedge-shaped race car that Charlie Swartz had used to win the Dirt Track World Championship in 1982 and decided to build a race car like it for the Chula Vista race.
 Bloomquist won the race, lapping the field twice in the process.

-After the race, his father wanted to sell the car since it was worth a lot of money.
-The two reached an agreement where the father would gradually be paid for the car if the newly graduated Scott Bloomquist would work at his father's new farm far across the country in Tennessee.
+After the race, Bloomquist's father wanted to sell the car, since it was worth a lot of money.
+The two reached an agreement where the father would gradually be paid for the car if the newly graduated Scott Bloomquist would work at his father's new farm, across the country in Tennessee.
 He traded his 1957 Chevy for a truck and race hauler.
-After arriving in Tennessee, he tore up the car in qualifying at Newport Speedway.
+After arriving in Tennessee, he crashed the car in qualifying at Newport Speedway.
 He worked for his father until he had enough money to repair the car.
 He won some races, earning just enough money to continue racing.

-The next year, he decided to race with a new car at Kingsport, Tennessee Speedway, which had begun hosting a $2,500-to-win event every Saturday night.
+The next year, Bloomquist decided to race with a new car at the Kingsport, Tennessee, Speedway, which had begun hosting a $2,500-to-win event every Saturday night.
 "I come rolling into the race with my dad and there sits Larry Moore," Bloomquist said.
 "He was the fastest guy in dirt late model racing and there he sits.
-And my dad says, `Well, there goes that $2,500.'"
-Bloomquist qualified second fastest behind Moore and started out on Moore's outside in the first row.
+And my dad says, 'Well, there goes that $2,500.
+Bloomquist qualified second-fastest behind Moore and started out on Moore's outside in the first row.